Things to do in Faro

 Rua de Santo António is the main street in Faro, where you’ll find most clothing stores and restaurants.
 It runs from the harbour, and Jardim Manuel Bivar and the bustling and lively street always has things to do.
 Catch some live music or enjoy the many street performances.

-If you don’t want to spend money and prefer free things to do in Faro, it’s still an excellent area for window shopping and enjoying the atmosphere.
+If you don’t want to spend money, it’s still an excellent area for window shopping and enjoying the atmosphere.
 It’s a pedestrian street only and a great spot to buy some souvenirs for home.

 7. Shopping at Forum Algarve

 You can choose from more than 25 restaurants if you fancy a bite to eat.
 There is a supermarket, your children can play at the playground, and you can watch the latest blockbuster at the multiplex cinema (Cinemas NOS).
-There are also fun events throughout the year at the open-air space, such as live music, music concerts and Christmas markets.
+There are also fun events throughout the year at the open-air space, such as live music, concerts, and Christmas markets.

 8. Manuel Bívar Garden